sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement a [GetElement]() method that generates a `n`s element of the sequence of the elements of type T according to the following recurrent formula:
+- Implement a [GetElement]() method which generates a `n`s element of the sequence of the elements of type T according to the following recurrent formula:

    $`x_1=a, x_{n+1}=f(x_n), n = 1, 2, ...`$